Welcome to Peer Assistance and Review

 • Collaborates with supervising administrator and teacher to design FAP;

-• Meets monthly with supervising administrator to discuss progress of teacher;
+• Meets monthly with supervising administrator to discuss the progress of teacher;

 • Plans and implements an intensive program of intervention and/or support, which includes completing a minimum of two peer observations with pre and post conferences per semester, ongoing communication with the teacher and supervising administrator, analysis of student data, demonstrated lessons, etc.;